Mahmoud-Ehab/global-store/frontend/README.md

 # Inception

 A three straightforward issues ought to take all of our concern while developing the frontend.
-The first is about the UI; we need to provide a well-organized and sophisticated tool that can deal, eligibly, with drawing the different UI views for the user.
+The first is about the UI; we need to provide a well-organized and sophisticated tool that can deal, eligibly, with drawing different UI views for the user.
 The second is about state management; where the whole application data (user_info, products_list,...etc) is stored, and different data-related mechanisms are marshaled.
-The third is about Server Communications; there should be constructed, a bridge that makes it possible, for the frontend, to communicate with the backend in a comprehensive and flexible manner.
+The third is about Server Communications; the bridge that makes it possible for the frontend to communicate with the backend in a comprehensive and flexible manner.

 In the following sections, we shall describe and specify these three design components: _UIPainter_, _StateManager_, and _RequestDispatcher_; which are going to solve the three issues mentioned above, respectively.

 # StateManager